ADT Medical Alert System

 The Medical Alert Plus system is a step up from the Basic plan.
 For $37.99 per month, you’ll receive a 600-foot coverage range and cellular connection, which means you won’t need a landline.
 This gives you more flexibility to place the system in the spot that works best in your home, as you won’t need to plug the base unit into a phone jack.
 While the 600-foot range is still relatively small, it doubles the range of the Medical Alert Basic and allows for outside activities, such as gardening.
 If you’re looking for an in-home system, we recommend upgrading from the Medical Alert Basic to this model, as the system offers more value for just $8 extra per month.

-The most useful element of this system, in our opinion, is the ability to add an automatic fall-detection pendant for $10 per month.
+The most useful element of this system, in our opinion, is the ability to add an automatic fall-detection pendant for $11 per month.
 With this feature, you can instantly connect with emergency personnel after a fall, even if you cannot press the help button.
 This plan also offers temperature monitoring.
-With its added features and versatility, we think that the Plus plan offers the best deal of the two in-home packages.
+With its added features and versatility, we think the Plus plan offers the better deal of the two in-home packages.

-In addition to the unlimited range and GPS technology, the main benefit of this plan is the portable unit's built-in help button and two-way speaker, which allow you to call for help in an emergency easily.
-ADT also offers fall detection for $10 per month with this package, but it's not programmed right into the mobile device.
-Instead, it is included with a separate neck pendant, so you'll need to remember to wear the pendant and carry the mobile device with you.
+In addition to the unlimited range (because the unit travels with you) and GPS technology, the main benefit of this plan is the portable unit’s built-in help button and two-way speaker, which allow you to easily call for help in an emergency.
+ADT also offers fall detection for $11 per month with this package, but it’s not programmed right into the mobile device.
+Instead, it is included with a separate neck pendant, so you’ll need to remember to wear the pendant and carry the mobile device with you.

 ADT Health offers a few basic add-ons to customize your medical alert system.
 Aside from fall detection, which we think is well worth the extra money spent, an extra wristband or neck pendant is a valuable add-on to consider for couples or roommates.